 A SOC doesn’t have to cost the Earth and might be more achievable than you think.

 Anna Webb is Kocho’s Head of Security Operations.
-Anna is passionate about security and works tirelessly to ensure our clients have peace of mind.
+Anna is a CISSP qualified security professional with over 20 years experience, and works tirelessly to ensure our clients have peace of mind.